jorisvandenbossche/course-python-data/notebooks/visualization_01_matplotlib.md

 <details><summary>Hints</summary>

 - The horizontal line is explained in the cheat sheet in this notebook.
-- Whereas `àx.text` would work as well for the 'alarm level' text, the `annotate` method provides easier options to shift the text slightly relative to a data point.
+- Whereas `ax.text` would work as well for the 'alarm level' text, the `annotate` method provides easier options to shift the text slightly relative to a data point.
-- Extract the main peak event by filtering the data on the maximal value.
-Different approaches are possible, but the `max` and `idxmax` functions are a convenient option in this case.
+- Extract the main peak event by filtering the data on the maximum value.
+Different approaches are possible, but the `max()` and `idxmax()` methods are a convenient option in this case.

 </details>